aledeloss/sign-up-form/README.md

 ## Known issues

-- The validation in the phone number field is currently not working.
-When applying the mask for the pattern, it got broken.
-And given the time set for the task, I decided to move forward with the functionality.
-- For a better UX, the field validations should run on blur, and not only on submit.
 - Password validation rules are weak for a production sign up page and should be improved.

 ## Next steps